Meatloaf Recipe Turkey Meat: A Healthy Comfort Food Twist

 This turkey is a classic meatloaf dish that is delicious and simple to prepare.

 - Get Your Oven Ready: Preheat the oven to 375°F (ca. 191 °C).
-Line a loaf pan with parchment paper to ensure simple cleanup afterward.
+Line a loaf pan with parchment paper to ensure simple cleanup afterwards.

 - Toss the ground turkey, breadcrumbs, egg, onion, garlic, milk, ketchup, mustard, Worcestershire sauce, paprika, salt, pepper, and herbs in a big mixing bowl.
 Mix gently until well blended; avoid overmixing to maintain a sensitive texture.